-Avianca offered a full amenity kit on the night flight we took from Bogota to Santiago, consisting of a black zip-up Tumi branded bag containing flight socks, eye mask, ear plugs, tissues, a ball-point pen, dental kit, L’Occitane hand cream and chap-stick.
-We only flew day flights with LATAM, who offered a more basic kit containing just flight socks, ear-plugs, eye mask and ball-point pen.
+Avianca offered a full amenity kit on the night flight we took from Bogota to Santiago, consisting of a black zip-up Tumi branded bag containing flight socks, eye mask, earplugs, tissues, a ball-point pen, dental kit, L’Occitane hand cream, and chap-stick.
+We only flew day flights with LATAM, who offered a more basic kit containing just flight socks, ear-plugs, eye mask, and ball-point pen.

-For us, service is the most important factor after seat comfort impacting the enjoyment of a flight.
+For us, service is the most important factor after seat comfort, impacting the enjoyment of a flight.
 Of the multiple flights we took in April 2017, LATAM consistently provided much warmer and friendlier service than Avianca (based on 3 LATAM flights and 6 Avianca flights).
 This held true for the flight attendants, who smiled frequently and proactively tried to meet our needs (e.g., offering drink top-ups and blankets) to the captain, who asked whether we would like to see the flight deck prior to departure and took photos of us in the pilot’s seat!
 Avianca crew did the job but were much less hospitable.

 The choice between Avianca and LATAM in South America can likely apply to their long-haul flights operated by B787 as well.
 Which airline is the better choice will partly depend on your preferences.
-If travelling alone, especially on a night flight, our preference would be Avianca due to the privacy offered by a 1-2-1 reverse herringbone seating.
-However, in all other situations, we would choose to book LATAM, due to the superior dining and service.
+If traveling alone, especially on a night flight, our preference would be Avianca due to the privacy offered by a 1-2-1 reverse herringbone seating.
+However, in all other situations, we would choose to book LATAM due to the superior dining and service.

-You may be interested in my airline comparisons including Business Class on United Vs Delta Vs American Airlines, top 10 Best Business Class airlines for long haul travel and the best airlines to travel to Europe in Business Class.
+You may be interested in my airline comparisons including Business Class on United vs. Delta vs. American Airlines, top 10 Best Business Class airlines for long-haul travel and the best airlines to travel to Europe in Business Class.